 Chloe's Vegan Italian Kitchen is my favorite cookbook for vegan Italian food.
 Chef Chloe Coscarelli won Cupcake Wars with her vegan cupcakes and is a bright light who creates the most interesting and delectable recipes.
 This particular cookbook is filled with "150 Pizzas, Pastas, Pestos, Risottos, & Lots of Creamy Italian Classics" and it's my most-used cookbook.

-If you enjoy vegan food, check out more of my simple vegan (and mostly gluten-free) recipes:
+If you enjoy vegan food, check out more of my simple vegan (and mostly gluten-free) Italian recipes:

 - Vegetable casserole with baked veggies